"Off Time" and Parkinson's Disease: A Personal Experience

 At first, it was a subtle change.
 Then, suddenly, the changes became more frequent.
 Was I experiencing my first episode of "off time" or something else?
 Boy, was it scary!

-"Off time" is defined by the Michael J. Fox Foundation as: "...when Parkinson’s motor and/or non-motor symptoms happens between medication doses."1
+"Off time" is defined by the Michael J. Fox Foundation as: "...when Parkinson’s motor and/or non-motor symptoms happen between medication doses."1

 The onset of my symptoms

 The symptoms started while I was traveling as a passenger in a car.
 My anxiety started to increase, followed by a panic attack.
 My body became shaky and my movements became slower.
-In addition, my gait was becoming more like a shuffling pattern.
+In addition, my gait became a shuffling pattern.

 Balance difficulties added to this change of condition.
 I felt as if my body was becoming encased in a concrete outer shell.
 Extreme stiffness quickly came over my entire body.
 Every inch of my body severely ached right down to the bone!
 Nonetheless, when the car went over even a small speed bump, I cringed.
 I hurt.